 Chasing Records and Joining Elite Company

-The current New York Yankees and American League single-season record is held by Roger Maris, who bashed 61 home runs in 1961.
-With more than a handful of games letf in the season, it seems obvious that Judge is going to break Maris' record.
+At the beginning of the year, the New York Yankees and American League single-season record was held by Roger Maris, who bashed 61 home runs in 1961.
+As the calendar flipped to September, it seemed obvious that Judge is going to break Maris' record.
 He'd become only the 5th player to hit 65 or more home runs, joining Maris, Sammy Sosa (with the Chicago Cubs), Mark McGwire (who did it twice with the St. Louis Cardinals), and Barry Bonds (with the San Francisco Giants).

 There have only been eight 60-HR seasons if you add Maris' 61 and the 60 of Babe Ruth into the mix.
 Not bad for a guy in only his seventh season in MLB and without the aid of steroids.
 Aaron Judge takes that list to nine.